9 Dine-In Restaurant Chains That Use the Highest Quality Ingredients

 And that's exactly the kind of joy you'll experience at Yardbird, a Florida-based mini-chain that's grown to become one of the best Southern restaurants in America.
 That's because its food is equally as soulful and comforting as it is high quality, and this is one restaurant that can talk the talk and walk the walk.

-"Regionally, we source all our products pending the season and proximity to ensure the highest caliber of freshness with minimal footprint," explains corporate executive chef Patrick Rebholz.
+"Regionally, we source all our products pending the season and proximity to ensure the highest caliber of freshness with minimal footprint," explained corporate executive chef Patrick Rebholz.
 "We also procure ingredients that are of the highest quality we have encountered in our culinary voyages."

 He cites Yardbird's charcuterie board, which features Col. Newsom's pasture-raised 20-month-old American prosciutto, and locally-sourced cheeses from regional creameries.
 The chain's rice, a staple ingredient on any Southern menu, is sourced from Geechie Boy Farms out of Edisto Island, S. C., while Anson Mills provides the Sea Island rice peas.

 Beyond sourcing, quality continues in the kitchen.
-"Outside of procurement, I think what makes our products high quality is a product of our scratch kitchens," says the chef, highlighting the 27-hour brined rotisserie chicken, house-cured pork belly, 12-hour smoked brisket, and freshly ground grits as prime examples.
+"Outside of procurement, I think what makes our products high quality is a product of our scratch kitchens," said the chef, highlighting the 27-hour brined rotisserie chicken, house-cured pork belly, 12-hour smoked brisket, and freshly ground grits as prime examples.

-"Our pastry program is a good example of dedication to scratch cooking at its highest level," he adds.
+"Our pastry program is a good example of dedication to scratch cooking at its highest level," he added.
 "Biscuits are produced all day long for the freshest warm biscuit you will ever devour, served alongside seasonally driven housemade jam and craftily produced butter by the pastry team.
 These efforts are our centerpiece to brunch."
 This also includes cinnamon rolls, housemade pop tarts, and beignets, which are fried to order and stuffed with Nutella.
 "Quality is a result of passion for the cuisine, love for the art of cooking, and desire for hospitality."

 You can find Yardbird's locations in Miami, Las Vegas, Dallas, Washington, D.C., Chicago, and Los Angeles.